Akashj-aj/Akashj-aj/Readme.md

 - Most bugs take minutes.
 The annoying ones take days and a personality change.
 - If it runs the first time, I check again.
 Something is wrong.
-- Localhost is not a deployment plan.
+- Localhost is not a deployment plan, no matter how confident it feels.
 - A model that's 99% accurate on my own data is not a win.
 It's a warning.
 - Every project ends with more documentation than I planned to write.
 - Firebase says no by default.
-At 2 a.m., that feels personal.
+At 2 a.m., that feels like a personal attack.
+- Stack Overflow has seen every mistake I've made, and judged me quietly for it.

 <br>